SMR: Medical Knowledge Graph Embedding for Safe Medicine Recommendation: Experiments and Evaluation

 \subsubsection{Baselines}

-We compare our SMR with the following baselines: \begin{itemize} \item Rule-based method \cite{almirall2012designing} recommends medicines based on mappings from existing medicine categories to diseases in the MEDI database \cite{wei2013development}.
+We compare our SMR with the following state of the art methods: \begin{itemize} \item Rule-based method \cite{almirall2012designing} recommends medicines based on mappings from existing medicine categories to diseases in the MEDI database \cite{wei2013development}.
 For each disease, a drug is assigned to the patient according to the mappings. \item $K$-Most frequent method is a basic baseline which retrieves the top $K$ medicines that most frequently co-occur with each disease as their recommendation.
 We set $K=3$ in this paper. \item LEAP method \cite{zhang2017leap} uses a Multi-Instance Multi-Label learning framework to train a predictive model taking disease conditions as input features and yielding multiple medicine labels as recommendations. \end{itemize}